 - Do you comply with the Envelope of Safety or FAA Wings programs?
-These voluntary programs, promoted by the FAA, indicate an operator or pilot is willing to achieve a high level of preparation and training. - How long have you been flying/operating in this area? - Do you have a commercial pilot's FAA certificate? - What is your safety/accident record? - What insurance coverage does your company carry? - Will you be flying or piloting our ride, or just booking it for another pilot? - Do you have a business license for flying in this area?
+(These voluntary programs, promoted by the FAA, indicate an operator or pilot is willing to achieve a high level of preparation and training.) - How long have you been flying/operating in this area? - Do you have a commercial pilot's FAA certificate? - What is your safety/accident record? - What insurance coverage does your company carry? - Will you be flying or piloting our ride, or just booking it for another pilot? - Do you have a business license for flying in this area? - How will the balloon be tethered?
+(See Safety Gear section, below, for acceptable options.)

 Choose a balloon that meets Girl Scout standards.
-The balloon must be certified and registered with the Federal Aviation Administration for passenger use.
+The balloon must be certified and registered with the FAA for passenger use.

-Helium balloon rides are likely to be permanently installed and inflated with helium, a gas lighter than air.
+- Helium balloon rides are likely to be permanently installed and inflated with helium, a gas lighter than air.
 They can carry many riders in a donut-shaped gondola below the balloon.
 A single cable runs from the balloon to the ground through the hole in the gondola.
-The operator controls the rise and descent of the balloon with the cable.

-Tethered hot air balloons use heated air to inflate a large, colorful envelope.
+The operator controls the rise and descent of the balloon with the cable. - Tethered hot air balloons use heated air to inflate a large, colorful envelope.
 Because heated air is less dense than ambient air, the balloon rises.
 A passenger basket or gondola is suspended below the balloon.
 To rise and descend, a licensed pilot carefully manages the heated air with fuel-typically propane.
 The aircraft is tethered by ropes or straps to three heavy or fixed items (anchors) on the ground.
 The pilot and ground crew monitor wind direction and speed and anchor placement.
 A crew member manages any riders waiting for a turn.

 Know the local laws.
 Many other countries do not maintain the same strict flight standards as those in the United States.
-Research the standards and enforcement practices of the country you'll visit.
+Research the standards and enforcement practices of the country you will visit.
 Ride only in countries with firm safety standards.
-Contact your council for guidance.
+Contact your Girl Scout council for guidance.

-On the Day of Riding:
+On the Day of Riding

 Get a weather report.
 Be prepared to postpone or cancel rides in case of poor weather.
+Check Weather.com.
 There should be no lightning storms predicted within a 50-mile radius of the site.
-Strong winds or lightning are especially dangerous, but even winds of over 5 mph can be too much.
+Strong winds or lightning are especially dangerous, but even winds of over 5 miles per hour can be too much.
 Contact the balloon operator or pilot for guidance.